Nov. 18, 2018

 Short stories in a bundle have gone to Joy.
-Now I’m returning to “Immanence” making asked-for changes, and I’m put in mind of William Maxwell’s dictum, that a finer and newer sort of story employs “the sentence as the unit for advancing narrative, rather than the paragraph.”
-I’ve been reading so much old stuff – Ivo Andric – which requires extraordinary patience of the modern reader who is spoiled by prose’s richer density.
+Now I’m returning to “Immanence” making asked-for changes, and I’m put in mind of William Maxwell’s dictum: that a “New Yorker” sort of story employs “the sentence as the unit for advancing narrative.
+Rather than the paragraph.”
+I’ve been reading so much old stuff – Ivo Andric – which requires extraordinary patience of the modern reader, for the modern reader is spoiled by prose’s richer density.

 * * * *

 November 10, 2017

 Good-hearted Gov. Brown is in Europe campaigning for carbon-reduction commitments, climate-change mitigations.
 He says, in his exhorting tones, “This is real, it’s coming, it’s catastrophic, it’s going to alter civilization, and it’s happening faster than you think.”

 Which is good.
 Jerry is a stalwart.
 But hearing him say so made me think, what if new generations’ expectations and senses are so degraded, they won’t care anymore that the tapwater smells bad, because that’s just how the water is; they won’t really remark anymore that you can’t get certain kinds of seafood, because that’s how things are (and who, anyway, ever did go see a coral reef?) – and don’t care anymore if you can’t freely lie down in a meadow and breathe the air deeply.
 Or care that you can’t go outdoors between noon and 3:00, “because it’s nice indoors in the air-conditioning.”